__—— The Coffee Page: Am I obsessive about coffee?

 __—— Other Contributing Factors:

 - Officially, a single-shot of coffee is 30ml – the size of a ‘shot glass’, although most domestic espresso machines deliver a slightly larger shot of about 35-40ml.
 When it first emerges from the filter it is rich, creamy, honey-colored and sweet.
 Beautiful stuff.
-By the time a ‘shot’ has been poured, though, the goodness of the grounds has then been extracted, and the output has become an even consistency.
-You can then see the output stream change color again... it quickly turns into grey, toxic swamp-water from the Black Lagoon, so it’s essential to stop pouring well before it reaches that stage.
+By the time a ‘shot’ has been poured, though, the goodness of the grounds has then been extracted, and you can then see the output stream change color again... it quickly turns into grey, toxic swamp-water from the Black Lagoon, so it’s essential to stop pouring well before it reaches that stage.
 Some espresso machines use a water-volume measurement method to determine the strength of a single- or a double-shot espresso.
 My machine uses a timing method.
 A single scoop of beans, ground, fills a single-shot filter, and I give that a 5-second pour to make a single-shot coffee.
 For a double-shot, it’s two scoops of beans in a bigger filter and a 10-second pour.
-But for my morning wake-up cup, I make a Ristretto using the double-shot filter but only a 7-second pour – that gives me a richer taste that I find a bit too strong most other times.
-This delivers full-bodied espresso but keeps any bitter aftertaste to a minimum.

 - It helps that, living in semi-rural Maleny, I use filtered rain-water to make my coffee – my tap-water doesn’t taste like the local community swimming pool.